wlund-pivotal/docs-rabbitmq-pcf/README.md

 Any changes on the master branch will not be displayed publicly until a **-live** branch is cut, and an update to [docs-book-rabbitmq][docs-book-rabbitmq] is done (To be documented).

+**1.10-live** - current branch for documentation that is assumed/expected to be live on [docs.pivotal.io/rabbitmq-cf/1-10](http://docs.pivotal.io/rabbitmq-cf/1-10/).

 **1.9-live** - current branch for documentation that is assumed/expected to be live on [docs.pivotal.io/rabbitmq-cf/1-9](http://docs.pivotal.io/rabbitmq-cf/1-9/).

 **1.8-live** - current branch for documentation that is assumed/expected to be live on [docs.pivotal.io/rabbitmq-cf/1-8](http://docs.pivotal.io/rabbitmq-cf/1-8/).